Robert Habersham Coleman

 Robert Habersham Coleman (March 27, 1856 – March 15, 1930) was an iron industrialist, railroad president, and owner of extensive farmland in Pennsylvania.
 He was nationally known as the "Iron King of Pennsylvania."
-In 1879, he was worth about $7 million.
-By 1889, he had turned that into $30 million.
+In 1879, he was worth about $7 million (equivalent to $ in today's money).
+By 1889, he had turned that into $30 million (equivalent to $ in today's money).
 At the time, he had more money than his contemporaries A. J. Drexel, Marshall Field, J. P. Morgan or Frederick William Vanderbilt.

 He was "rich, progressive, generous, honest—he was utterly crushed by the financial panic of 1893."

 Early life

-Coleman was born in Savanah, Georgia, the son of Susan Ellen Habersham (1835 – 1892) and William Coleman (1826 – 1864).
+Coleman was born in Savanah, Georgia, the son of Susan Ellen Habersham (1835–1892) and William Coleman (1826–1864).
 His paternal great-grandfather, Robert Coleman, established an ironmaking dynasty in Cornwall, Pennsylvania in last quarter of the 1700s.

-When his father died in 1864, nine-year-old Coleman and his seven-year-old sister Anne jointly inherited 1/3 of the Cornwall Ore Mines in Pennsylvania, as well as $1.2 million each in a trust.
-This was "the world's richest iron mine."
-Their wealth grew during the Civil War because of the need for munitions.
+When his father died in 1864, nine-year-old Coleman and his seven-year-old sister Anne jointly inherited 1/3 of the Cornwall Ore Mines in Pennsylvania, as well as $1.2 million each in a trust (equivalent to $ in today's money).
+The Cornwall Ore Mines was"the world's richest iron mine."
+His r wealth grew during the Civil War because of the need for munitions.
 Samuel Small, Coleman's guardian, protected the estate through economic crises by investing in farmland and herds of prize livestock.
 Small also expanded the inherited ironmaking business, purchasing Donaghmore Furnace in Lebanon and constructing the Burd Coleman Furnaces in North Cornwall, Pennsylvania.

 Ellen Coleman purchased a residence on Madison Avenue in New York City.
-The family also spent time in her hometown of Savannah, Georgia, and traveled to England, France, and Germany in the summers.
+The family also spent time in her hometown of Savannah and traveled to England, France, and Germany in the summers.
 Coleman was educated by his mother.
 When he was fifteen, he enrolled in the Rectory, a school in Hamden, Connecticut.

-Three years later, he attended Trinity Collage where he became interested in all things mechanical, especially trains.
+Three years later, he attended Trinity College where he became interested in all things mechanical, especially trains.
 He became class president, president of the chess club, and a member and president of the Fraternity of Delta Psi (aka St. Anthony Hall).
 He also played first base and was manager of Trinity's baseball team.
 He was elected by his classmates to give the oratory at the exercises of February 22, 1877.
 He graduated from Trinity in 1877, next to last in his class academically—but he was selected as most popular.
 His popularity was probably influenced by "his generous parties, dances, sports, and musical pursuits."

-When he turned 21 in 1877, Coleman received access to his trust fund of $1,200,000.
-He also gained full ownership and control of the mines, iron furnaces, and land—his total inheritance was worth an estimate $7 million.
+When he turned 21 in 1877, Coleman received access to his trust fund.
+He also gained full ownership and control of the mines, iron furnaces, and land—his total inheritance was worth an estimate $7 million (equivalent to $ in today's money).